 Website domain names are purchased via domain registrars like Godaddy and Namecheap.com.
 These providers allow you to register your domain and host it on their servers.
 Another option you have is to register your domain with your web hosting provider.
 Some of the popular, low-cost hosting providers such as DreamHost, BlueHost, and HostGator offer free domain registration for 1 year when you sign up for their web hosting plans.

 The cost of registering a new domain name depends on the popularity of the extension, with .com and .org domains being among the most expensive.
 They usually cost around $10-12 per year, but they run special promotions pretty often that can save you a few dollars.
 If you buy one of the less popular extensions, such as .xyz, you can expect to pay around $2.

 But, you should be aware that these are introductory prices.
 When it’s time to renew the registration, the cost will be somewhere around $15 to $18 per year, even for domain extensions no one’s heard of.

-If you have the budget for a premium domain name, meaning a valuable domain name that’s already been registered by someone else in the past, the cost will be on whole other level.
+If you have the budget for a premium domain name, meaning a valuable domain name that’s already been registered by someone else in the past, the cost will be on a whole other level.
 Premium domain names can cost hundreds and sometimes, millions of dollars.
 These are usually purchased through brokers, very often via online auctions.
 On these marketplaces, you’ll find that .com premium domains will be worth much more than their .org counterparts.

 In summary, when choosing between a .com and a .org domain extension, it’s essential to understand your site’s goal and select the extension that best serves what you are trying to accomplish.

 If you’re having a hard finding the right domain name for your website, crowdsource it!
-In the comments section below, enter the name of you want, and I, along with the amazing community of readers of this blog, will do our best to help you find a creative name that represents your vision.
+In the comments section below, enter the name you want, and I, along with the amazing community of readers of this blog, will do my best to help you find a creative name that represents your vision.